Kesomannen/FlowTween/README.md

 <b>Note: The Tweener component is fully incompatible with IMGUI.</b>

-Check out the [wiki](https://github.com/Kesomannen/FlowTween/wiki) for more examples and thorough documentation of all the features.
+Check out the [wiki](https://github.com/Kesomannen/FlowTween/wiki) for more examples and a list of all the features.

 ## Installation